yadavhimeshk-ui/Graph-maker-app/README.md

 ## How to Run This Project

-This is a Python GUI application built using Tkinter/Kivy.
+This is a Python GUI application built using Tkinter.
 It cannot run directly in the browser.

 ### Steps:
 1. Clone or download this repository
-2. Install required libraries: pip install matplotlib kivy
+2. Install required libraries: pip install matplotlib
 3. Run the app:
    python main.py